Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 ### How do redemptions work using three collateral assets?

 In contrast to LUSD, USND is backed by a multitude of collaterals.
-Instead of letting the redeemer freely choose the collateral to redeem, Liquity V2 and Nerite optimize the process for economic safety.
+Instead of letting the redeemer freely choose the collateral to redeem, Liquity V2 and Gyoza optimize the process for economic safety.
 Redemptions are thus serviced through a collateral mix in a way that enhances the overall backing of USND.

 The process starts with the Troves paying the lowest interest rates in each collateral market and continues until the full amount of USND is exchanged for collateral assets.
 Redemptions can be partial or full, as illustrated below.